MartinHelmut/number-generator/README.md

 #### Create an unsigned float

-The same that works for [the uInt32 method](#create-an-unsigned-integer) applies to the `uFloat32` method.
-But this time you get an unsigned float.
+The same that works for [the uInt32 method](#create-an-unsigned-integer) applies to the `uFloat32` method, but this time you get an unsigned float.

 ```javascript
 const { uFloat32 } = aleaRNGFactory(5);